 Months later Mitchell was back in the spotlight, showcased as "Indian of The Dawn" in The Will Rogers Follies.
 "Ring those bells baby," Mitchell laughed referencing Tune's choreography for the sequence.
 "And I did.
 I rang those bells to the tune of Valentino sending me a diamond and sapphire cross backstage.
 I was the modern-day Ziegfeld Girl."

+But the eight-show-a-week grind and all the attention, not to mention the diamonds and sapphires, were enough to keep Mitchell distracted from what was going on within the Broadway community and the gay population in New York City.
 After leaving the cast of On Your Toes in the mid-1980s, chorus-kid Mitchell was ready to retire from the line.
 He had four Broadway shows and a movie musical under his belt and followed his time in the chorus as an assistant to legendary director-choreographer Michael Bennett.

 It was Bennett and co-choreographer Bob Avian who first saw Mitchell at an audition for A Chorus Line during college and gave him a job in the first national tour of the musical on the spot.
 He joined the tour two weeks later, immediately following his sophomore year of college.

 But by the time The Will Rogers Follies opened in 1991, Bennett had been gone for four years, losing his battle to AIDS-related lymphoma in 1987.

 |photo by Anne Lowrie|

 "When I came to New York in 1980 AIDS hadn't hit yet, not in the way that it was about to hit," Mitchell said.
 "It was close, but it was just beginning and it wasn't quite as widely spread yet.
 And I was very young.
 So, it was just life was usual.
 Whatever that meant in 1980."